allanchristiancarlos/fieldex/README.md

 ### Limitation
 - Repeater field not supported yet.
 - Not all fields are sortable.
-- Filtering array like multiple select or checkbox is not good because the meta_query relation OR can't be use because of multiple meta_query filters.

 ### TODO
 - Repeater field support